tapted/pub-dartlang/app/doc/pub-get.markdown

 ## Linked `packages` directories

-Every [entrypoint](glossary.html#entrypoint) in a package needs to be next to a `packages` directory in order for it to import packages acquired by Pub.
+Every [entrypoint](glossary.html#entrypoint) in a package needs to be next to a `packages` directory in order for it to import packages acquired by Tavern.
 However, it's not convenient to put every entrypoint at the top level of the package alongside the main `packages` directory.
 You may have example scripts or tests that you want to be able to run from subdirectories.

-`pub get` solves this issue by creating additional `packages` directories that link to the main `packages` directory at the root of your package.
+Tavern solves this issue by creating additional `packages` directories that link to the main `packages` directory at the root of your package.
 It assumes your package is laid out according to the [package layout guide](package-layout.html), and creates a linked `packages` directory in